brainhack-school2023/dastous_project/README.md

 ### Data

-This BranHack project is unusual because the Shimming Toolbox's GUI code is the main part of the data used for this project.
+This BrainHack project is unusual because the Shimming Toolbox's GUI code is the main part of the data used for this project.
 The different tests, CI pipelines and Docker containers will have as data the GUI code itself.
 For some more involved tests where shimming data is required, Shimming Toolbox already has a [testing data repository](https://github.com/shimming-toolbox/data-testing) where lightweight "somewhat" BIDS compliant data as well as DICOM files can be used.

 ### Deliverables